Best Turkey Basting Recipe

 Garnishing a Citrus Herb Roast Turkey

-Place the carved (or whole turkey) on a serving platter and tuck fresh herbs around the outsides, like sage, parsley, and rosemary.
-Garnish with fresh slices of lemon and orange for color, and add fresh grapes and greens to the platter.
+Place the carved (or whole) turkey on a serving platter and tuck fresh herbs around the outside, such as sage, parsley, and rosemary.
+Garnish with fresh lemon and orange slices for color, and add fresh grapes and greens to the platter.

 Self Basting Roast Turkey Recipe